fabricecordelieres/IJ-Toolset_SynaptosomesMacro/README.md

 **Bug correction:**
 * On some machines, it seems the saving of results table/analysis through randomization may take a time that Fiji is not waiting for.
 Fiji processes the macro while previous steps have not been performed.
 As a result, some data are missing and Fiji crashes.
 * Some delais have been included: checks are being performed to see if the required tables have been generated, or wait otherwise.

+### Version 9: 22/01/10
+**Bug correction:**
+* The Randomization plugin was unable to retrieve the Analysis_Results Window.
+The toolset code has been modified so that the Results window is renamed according to what the plugin is expecting.